thegagankapoor/aws-devops-zero-to-hero/interview-questions/elastic-cloud-compute.md

 - Reserved Instances: Provides capacity reservation at a lower cost in exchange for a commitment.
 - Spot Instances: Allows users to bid on unused EC2 capacity, potentially leading to significantly lower costs.

+🔹 EC2 Pricing Models
+1. On-Demand Instances

+Pay-as-you-go (per second or hour).

+No upfront payment, no long-term commitment.

+Good for short-term, unpredictable workloads.

+Example: Running a server for a few hours to test an app.

+✅ Easy to remember → “On-Demand = Like booking a taxi when you need it.”

+2. Reserved Instances (RI)

+You reserve capacity for 1 or 3 years.

+Pay upfront, partial upfront, or monthly.

+Much cheaper (up to 75% discount) compared to on-demand.

+Best for predictable, steady workloads (like databases, production servers).

+✅ Easy to remember → “Reserved = Like buying a bus pass for a year — cheaper if you travel every day.”

+3. Spot Instances

+You bid for unused EC2 capacity.

+Up to 90% cheaper than on-demand.

+BUT: AWS can terminate them anytime if capacity is needed.

+Good for flexible, fault-tolerant workloads (big data, batch jobs, ML training, rendering).

+✅ Easy to remember → “Spot = Like grabbing a last-minute flight deal — cheap but can be canceled anytime.”

 ### 5. How can you improve the availability of EC2 instances?
 To improve availability, you can place instances in multiple Availability Zones (AZs) within a region.
 This helps ensure redundancy and fault tolerance.